keboola/connection-docs/components/extractors/storage/onedrive/index.md

 {: .image-popup}
 ![Screenshot - Empty configuration](/components/extractors/storage/onedrive/onedrive-01.png)

-Fill the **Name** and optionally the **Description**.
-Then click to **Add table**.
+Fill in the **name** and, optionally, the **description**.
+Then click **Add Table**.
 These values will help you easily identify the extraction later.

 {: .image-popup}
 ![Screenshot - Add table popup](/components/extractors/storage/onedrive/onedrive-02.png)

-**Use file picker** to list accessible Excel files - workbooks.
+**Use the file picker** to list accessible Excel files -- workbooks.

 {: .image-popup}
 ![Screenshot - Use file picker](/components/extractors/storage/onedrive/onedrive-03.png)

-Go through the list and select file.
+Go through the list and select a file.
 Click **Open** to confirm the file you want to import.

 {: .image-popup}
 ![Screenshot - Select file](/components/extractors/storage/onedrive/onedrive-04.png)

-The file is specified by **Drive ID** and **File ID**.
+The file is specified by a **Drive ID** and by a **File ID**.
 They are automatically filled in.
-**File Name** is for your information only and its change doesn't affect functionality.
+The **file name** is for your information only and changing it doesn't affect functionality.

 {: .image-popup}
 ![Screenshot - Workbook config](/components/extractors/storage/onedrive/onedrive-05.png)

-Click **Load worksheets** to select worksheet from the workbook configured in the previous step.
+Click **Load Worksheets** to select a worksheet from the workbook you configured in the previous step.

 {: .image-popup}
 ![Screenshot - Empty worksheet config](/components/extractors/storage/onedrive/onedrive-06.png)

-In the list that appeared, **click to the name** of the worksheet you want to import.
+In the list that appeared, **click on the name** of the worksheet you want to import.

 {: .image-popup}
 ![Screenshot - Select worksheet](/components/extractors/storage/onedrive/onedrive-07.png)

-The worksheet is specified by **Worksheet ID**.
+The worksheet is specified by a **Worksheet ID**.
 It is automatically filled in.
-**Worksheet Name** is for your information only and its change doesn't affect functionality.
+The **worksheet name** is for your information only and changing it doesn't affect functionality.

 {: .image-popup}
 ![Screenshot - Save](/components/extractors/storage/onedrive/onedrive-08.png)

-Output **Table Name** is automatically filled in with worksheet name.
+The output **table name** is automatically filled in with the worksheet name.
 You can manually change it to suit your needs.
 If the table doesn't exist, it will be created.

 {: .image-popup}
 ![Screenshot - Select worksheet](/components/extractors/storage/onedrive/onedrive-09.png)